 As it turns out, the color of cannabis may correlate to how the plant interacts with the body.
 Anthocyanins (which cause blue and purple hues) are also found in many berries and are known for their role as antioxidants.
 Studies have suggested they may provide other health benefits, as well, including anti-inflammatory, analgesic, and neuroprotective properties.

 It isn’t that these benefits can’t be found in traditional green bud, but visible coloration can serve as a sign that a plant has more anthocyanins and carotenoids, suggesting it will provide greater antioxidant and pain-killing benefits.

 So the next time you buy bud in Colorado, remember that the color of your cannabis means about as much as a paint job on your car.
 A pop of color looks nice, but it isn’t likely to change the way you handle the product or how you feel when you’re done.

 Learn about new strains first and get deals straight to your phone when you

 become a Karing Kind email and text member.

 Karing Kind is Boulder’s First Recreational Marijuana Dispensary

 We strive to offer a top-tier experience every time you enter our store.
 Our extensive menu of clean-grown bud, award-winning budtenders, incredible deals, and the lowest marijuana tax rate in the state make us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.

-While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
-Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.
+While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week.
+Check our menu and follow us on Twitter for an up-to-date list of edibles, concentrates and buds available now.